ADHD Medications for Children

 6. Will ADHD medication stunt my child’s growth?

 Each time a child goes in for a checkup and a new prescription, the doctor should check his height and weight.
+If you find evidence of suppressed growth in your child, talk to your doctor about what steps might help.

 7. How long do ADHD medications last?